-Covers the fundamental techniques and skills such as grips, forehand and backhand strokes, serves, the serve return, and the kill shot.
+Course Advisories: SCC minimum English and math standards.
+Lectures and demonstrations on the fundamental techniques and skills such as grips, forehand and backhand strokes, serves, the serve return, and the kill shot.
 Scoring, game rules, game strategy, and court etiquette are included.
 Drills and class competitions are provided to enhance skill development and game strategy.
 Skills exams and written final exam serve to evaluate student achievement.
 Repeatable 3 times.
-Two or three hours activity.
+One-half hour lecture, one and one-half or two and one-half hours activity.